-Relationship between mineralisati on widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-Lode geometries at East and West Lodes are generally steeply east dipping and the lodes strike north-south to north-northeast to south-southwest.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known'). • Lode geometries at Wiluna are generally steeply east or steeply west dipping.
+Generally the lodes strike north-northeast to northwest-southeast.
 Historical drilling was oriented vertically or at 60° west, the latter being close to optimal for the predominant steeply east dipping orientation.
+At Golden Age, the lode strikes NWSE, with drilling from underground oriented at various angles depending on available drill sites.
 Drill holes reported herein have been drilled as closed to perpendicular to mineralisation as possible.
 In some cases due to the difficulty in positioning the rig close to remnant mineralisation around open pits this is not possible.
 True widths are always included in the significant intercepts table when results are reported for the first time.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 See diagrams in the body of this report.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 For Wiluna Mining drilling, either all significant assay results are reported or the hole is listed as 'no significant intercepts'.
 Full reporting of the historical drill hole database of over 80,000 holes is not feasible.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Other exploration tests are not the subject of this report.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or largescale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling Follow-up Exploration and Resource definition drilling is likely, as mineralisation is interpreted to remain open in various directions.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling Follow-up Resource definition drilling is likely, as mineralisation is interpreted to remain open in various directions.
 Refer to diagrams and discussion in the body of this report.

-areas, provided this information is not commercially sensitive.
+areas, provided this information is not

+commercially sensitive.

+·